-Reporting Category Scoring Criteria Row C Sophistication (0-1 points) 2.A 4.C 6.B 8.A 8.B 8.C O points Does not meet the criteria for one point.
-Decision Demonstrates sophistication of thought and/or a complex understanding of the rhetorical situation.
-Rules and Scoring Notes Responses that do not earn this point: • Attempt to contextualize their argument, but such attempts consist of predominantly sweeping generalizations. • Only hint or suggest other arguments. • Use complicated or complex sentences or language that is ineffective because it does not enhance the student's argument.
-Additional Notes: Responses that earn this point may demonstrate sophistication of thought and/or a complex understanding of the rhetorical situation by doing any of the following: Crafting a nuanced argument by consistently identifying and exploring complexities or tensions.
-Articulating the implications or limitations of an argument (either the student's argument or an argument related to the prompt) by situating it within a broader context.
+Reporting Category Scoring Criteria Row C Sophistication (0-1 points) 2.A 4.C 6.B 8.A 8.B O points Does not meet the criteria for one point.
+Decision Demonstrates sophistication of thought and/or a complex understanding of trhetorical situation.
+Rules and Scoring Notes Responses that do not earn this point: Attempt to contextualize their argument, but such attempts consist predominantly of sweeping generalizations.
+Only hint at or suggest other arguments.
+Use complicated or complex sentences or language that is ineffective because it does not enhance the student's argument.
+Responses that earn this point may demonstrate sophistication of thought and/or a complex understanding of the rhetorical situation by doing any of the following: Crafting a nuanced argument by consistently identifying and exploring complexities or tensions across the sources.
+Articulating the implications or limitations of an argument (either the student's argument or arguments conveyed in the sources) by situating it within a broader context.
 Making effective rhetorical choices that consistently strengthen the force and impact of the student's argument.
 Employing a style that is consistently vivid and persuasive.
+Additional Notes: • This point should be awarded only if the sophistication of thought or complex understanding is part of the student's argument, not merely a phrase or reference.